fsharp/fslang-design/RFCs/FS-1135-random-functions-for-collections.md

 Choices should select N elements from input collection in random order, once element is taken it can be selected again.

-Two functions should be added to each module.
+The following functions will be added to each module.

 ```fsharp
 // Array module